RimaBuilds/sheldon-chatbot/README.md

 ## Contributing

-I made this with chatgpt for fun but if you can make it any funnier :P
+I made this with chatgpt for fun but if you are bored like me and can make it funnier go ahead 😜

 Contributions to the Sheldon Chatbot project are welcome!
 Please feel free to submit issues, feature requests, and pull requests on GitHub.